 - Guidance for those caring for paediatric patients has been produced by the Association for Paediatric Palliative Medicine

-- The FutureNHS Collaboration platform - and you want the EOLC practitioners network
+If you want to keep up to date, the FutureNHS Collaboration platform is a useful resource for (UK palliative care clinicians only): The FutureNHS Collaboration platform - and you want the EOLC practitioners network